stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

 For each round `n` until nomination has finished (see below), a node starts _echoing_ the available peer `v` with the highest value of `priority(n, v)` from among the nodes in `neighbors(n)`.
-Echoing a peer `v` means merging any valid values from `v`'s `votes` and `accepted` sets to one's own `votes` set.
-However, values rejected by the higher-layer application's validity function are ignored and not merged.
+Echoing a peer `v` means merging any valid values from `v`'s `voted` and `accepted` sets to one's own `voted` set.

+XXX - expand `voted` with only the 10 values with lowest Gi hash in any given round to avoid blowing out the message size?

-The validity function must not depend on state that can permanently differ across nodes.
+Note that when echoing nominations, nodes must exclude and neither vote for nor accept values rejected by the higher-layer application's validity function.
+This validity function must not depend on state that can permanently differ across nodes.
 By way of example, it is okay to reject values that are syntactically ill-formed, that are semantically incompatible with the previous slot's value, that contain invalid digital signatures, that contain timestamps in the future, or that specify upgrades to unknown versions of the protocol.
 By contrast, the application cannot reject values that are incompatible with the results of a DNS query or some dynamically retrieved TLS certificate, as different nodes could see different results when doing such queries.

-Nodes must not send an `SCPNomination` message until at least one of the `votes` or `accepted` fields is non-empty.
-When these fields are both empty, a node that has the highest priority among its neighbors in the current round (and hence should be echoing its own votes) adds the higher-layer software's input value to its `votes` field.
+Nodes must not send an `SCPNomination` message until at least one of the `voted` or `accepted` fields is non-empty.
+When these fields are both empty, a node that has the highest priority among its neighbors in the current round (and hence should be echoing its own votes) adds the higher-layer software's input value to its `voted` field.
 Nodes that do not have the highest priority wait to hear `SCPNomination` messages from the nodes whose nominations they are echoing.

-If a particular valid value `x` reaches quorum threshold in the messages sent by peers (meaning that every node in a quorum contains `x` either in the `votes` or the `accepted` field), then the node at which this happens moves `x` from its `votes` field to its `accepted` field and broadcasts a new `SCPNomination` message.
-Similarly, if `x` reaches blocking threshold in a node's peers' `accepted` field (meaning every one of a node's quorum slices contains at least one node with `x` in its `accepted` field), then the node adds `x` to its own `accepted` field (removing it from `votes` if applicable).
+If a particular valid value `x` reaches quorum threshold in the messages sent by peers (meaning that every node in a quorum contains `x` either in the `voted` or the `accepted` field), then the node at which this happens moves `x` from its `voted` field to its `accepted` field and broadcasts a new `SCPNomination` message.
+Similarly, if `x` reaches blocking threshold in a node's peers' `accepted` field (meaning every one of a node's quorum slices contains at least one node with `x` in its `accepted` field), then the node adds `x` to its own `accepted` field (removing it from `voted` if applicable).
 These two cases correspond to the two conditions for entering the `accepted` state in (#fig:voting).

-A node finishes the NOMINATION phase whenever any value `x` reaches quorum threshold in the `accepted` fields.
+A node stops adding any new values to its `voted` set as soon as any value `x` reaches quorum threshold in the `accepted` fields.
 Following the terminology of (#federated-voting), this condition corresponds to when the node confirms `x` as nominated.
-A node that has finished the NOMINATION phase stops adding new values to its `votes` set.
-However, the node continues adding new values to `accepted` as appropriate.
-Doing so may lead to more values becoming confirmed nominated in the background.
+Note, however, that the node continues adding new values to `accepted` as appropriate.
+Doing so may lead to more values becoming confirmed nominated even after the `voted` set is closed to new values.

-Round `n` lasts for `2+n` seconds, after which, if the NOMINATION phase has not finished, a node proceeds to round `n+1`.
-Note that a node continues to echo votes from the highest priority neighbor in prior rounds as well as the current round.
-In particular, a node continues expanding its `votes` field with values nominated by highest priority neighbors from prior rounds even when those values were added after the end of the round.
+A node always begins nomination in round `1`.
+Round `n` lasts for `1+n` seconds, after which, if no value has been confirmed nominated, the node proceeds to round `n+1`.
+A node continues to echo votes from the highest priority neighbor in prior rounds as well as the current round.
+In particular, until any value is confirmed nominated, a node continues expanding its `voted` field with values nominated by highest priority neighbors from prior rounds even when the values appeared after the end of those prior rounds.

-XXX - expand `votes` with only the 10 values with lowest SHA-256 hash in any given round to avoid blowing out the message size?
+As defined in the next two sections, the NOMINATION phase ends when a node has confirmed `prepare(b)` for some any ballot `b`, as this is the point at which the nomination outcome no longer influences the protocol.
+Until this point, a node must continue to transmit `SCPNomination` messages as well as to expand its `accepted` set (even if after `voted` is closed because some value has been confirmed nominated).

 ## Ballots

-After completing the NOMINATION phase (meaning after at least one candidate value is confirmed nominated), a node moves through three phases of balloting: PREPARE, COMMIT, and EXTERNALIZE.
+Once there is a candidate on which to try to reach consensus, a node moves through three phases of balloting:  PREPARE, COMMIT, and EXTERNALIZE.
 Balloting employs federated voting to chose between _commit_ and _abort_ statements for ballots.
-A ballot is a pair, consisting of a counter and candidate value:
+A ballot is a pair consisting of a counter and candidate value:

 ~~~~~ {.xdr}
 // Structure representing ballot <n, x>